muan/site/_posts/2013-02-13-pivotal-tweaker.md

 So this is the story of why I made **Pivotal Tweaker**, to download the plugin, click on yet another huge button:

-<a href="https://chrome.google.com/webstore/detail/pivotal-tweaker/aodalckpkgijlndlnlhblojedfboaglg" target="_blank" class="big-button green" id="tweaker-dl">Download Pivotal Tweaker</a>
+<a href="https://chrome.google.com/webstore/detail/pivotal-tweaker/aodalckpkgijlndlnlhblojedfboaglg" target="_blank" class="big-button green" id="tweaker-dl">Download Pivotal Tweaker &hearts;</a>

 And after you tried it, it'd be super nice if you could give me a [review](https://chrome.google.com/webstore/detail/pivotal-tweaker/aodalckpkgijlndlnlhblojedfboaglg/reviews) on Chrome Store, or better yet, share it or [tweet to me](http://twitter.com/muanchiou), let me know if you like it. <br />It'd just be a pat on the shoulder for me, but it's all I want! :)